Alvin Boretz: Radio and television

 Before television became popular, Boretz wrote for radio.
 In that medium, he honed his language skills and developed a flair for penning dialogue.
 He became known for strong character development, a feature which, with the sensitive but forthright handling of themes such as divorce, mental retardation and suicide, distinguishes Boretz's critically acclaimed work.

 The comedian Lenny Bruce sent Boretz a telegram after his Armstrong Circle Theatre production of "The Desperate Season" about the averted suicide of a college professor, thanking him for "the thrilling genius and poetry that exuded from" the play.
-In this same Golden Age of Television his script "The Trial of Poznan" won a Harcourt Brace award for best television play of 1957 and was published in a book called Best Television Plays, 1957.
+In this same Golden Age of Television his script "The Trial of Poznan" won a Harcourt Brace award for best television play of 1957 and was published in a book called Best Television Plays of 1957.
 His A & E 1992 one act television play I Remember You, starring Jane Seymour and Daniel J. Travanti is a story of romance and memories between an adventurous sculptor and a conservative banker.
 It was called a "real tour-de-force" by a critic in The Hollywood Reporter.

-Alvin Boretz wrote for numerous shows including The Alcoa Hour, Armstrong Circle Theater, General Electric Theater, Playhouse 90, ABC Afterschool Special, CBS Children's Hour, and ABC Movie of the Week.
+Boretz wrote for numerous shows including The Alcoa Hour, Armstrong Circle Theater, General Electric Theater, Playhouse 90, ABC Afterschool Special, CBS Children's Hour, and ABC Movie of the Week.
 He wrote numerous television scripts for such series as The Big Story, N.Y.P.D., Dr. Kildare, The Asphalt Jungle, The Defenders, Medical Center, and Kojak.

+Boretz was the subject of an episode of Armstrong Circle Theater on January 24, 1956.
+The broadcast depicted his research about wiretapping, including his interviewing of United States Representative Emanual Celler, who headed the House Judiciary Committee's investigation of illegal wiretapping.